 Are You Turtling as a Coping Mechanism or a Planning Strategy?

-Remember Robin Hood’s fan club from the 1973 Disney animated movie — those three little rabbit siblings and their friend, Toby the Turtle?
-As a refresher, he’s the super nervous and anxious one who can be found often hiding in and talking from the comfort of his own shell.
-You know the one (he’s pictured above).
-Turns out, Toby very conveniently encompasses what I call “turtling.”
+Remember Robin Hood's fan club from the 1973 Disney animated movie?
+Specifically Toby the Turtle — that super nervous, anxious character who's often found hiding and talking from the comfort of his shell?
+You know the one (he's pictured above).

 When Turtling Is a Coping Mechanism